 He has been involved in Disability Services for over 30 years and was Chairman of Northcott Disability Services for seven years.
 He has participated in 25 Variety ‘bashes’ and in 2006 was admitted into the Hall of Fame of Variety, for the Children’s Charity.
 In 2007 Phillip was awarded by the Australian Government, a Member of the Order of Australia (A.M.) for service to the community, particularly through the provision of support services to Children and Young Adults with Disabilities and to business as a Company Director.

 Jennifer became the Chief Executive Officer of Scope in January 2012.
-Jennifer’s value driven approach has led her to work in the disability, health, aged care and community sectors for over 30 years.
+Jennifer’s value-driven approach has led her to work in the disability, health, aged care and community sectors for more than 30 years.
 Jennifer has a Bachelor of Applied Sciences (Physiotherapy), Graduate Diploma of Physiotherapy (Neurology), a Masters in Business Administration and a Doctor of Physiotherapy.
-Jennifer is Deputy Chair of the National Disability Services, Ability First Australia and Ability Roundtable.
+She is a Director of National Disability Services, Ability First Australia and Ability Roundtable.
 Jennifer is also a member of the Victorian Ministerial National Disability Insurance Scheme (NDIS) Implementation Taskforce.
 In 2016, she was named Telstra Victorian Business Woman of the Year.

 Emeritus Professor Ron McCallum AO taught at Monash University for eighteen years before moving to Sydney in 1993 where he was appointed to a full professorship at the University of Sydney.
 Blind since his birth, this appointment made Ron the first totally blind person to be appointed to a full professorship at any Australian or New Zealand university.